OPT Registered Nurse Jobs

 Ask explicitly about H-1B sponsorship during interviews

 Don't assume sponsorship is available because a hospital is large.
-Ask HR directly whether they have sponsored H-1B petitions for nurses before and whether they cover attorney and filing fees.
+Ask HR directly whether they have sponsored H-1B visa petitions for nurses before and whether they cover attorney and filing fees.
 This saves weeks of pursuing roles that won't work out.

 Understand the EB-3 pathway for nurses